 International Accreditation Forum (IAF)

-The International Accreditation Forum (IAF) is a global network of accreditation bodies and other stakeholders involved in conformity assessment activities in various fields such as management systems, products, services, personnel, and other similar programs of conformity assessment.
-Established in 1993, IAF works to promote the acceptance of accredited certification and related services, with the aim of facilitating global trade and enhancing the acceptance of goods and services across national borders.
+The International Accreditation Forum (IAF) was a global network of accreditation bodies and other stakeholders involved in conformity assessment activities in various fields such as management systems, products, services, personnel, and other similar programs of conformity assessment.
+Established in 1993, IAF promoted the acceptance of accredited certification and related services, with the aim of facilitating global trade and enhancing the acceptance of goods and services across national borders.
+On January 1, 2026, IAF became part of Global Accreditation Cooperation Incorporated (Global ACI), which was created through the integration of IAF and the International Laboratory Accreditation Cooperation (ILAC).

-IAF members include accreditation bodies from around the world, along with regional accreditation groups, stakeholders from industry sectors, and associations involved in the accreditation process.
-Through its work, IAF develops and maintains multilateral recognition arrangements (MLAs) among its members to ensure mutual recognition of accreditation and to minimize the risk of products or services being rejected in international markets due to non-compliance with accreditation standards.
-This system plays a critical role in reducing barriers to trade and enhances global economic integration by ensuring that once a product, service, or personnel is certified in one country, it can be accepted in another without the need for further testing or certification.
+IAF members included accreditation bodies from around the world, along with regional accreditation groups, stakeholders from industry sectors, and associations involved in the accreditation process.
+Through its work, IAF developed and maintained multilateral recognition arrangements (MLAs) among its members to ensure mutual recognition of accreditation and to minimize the risk of products or services being rejected in international markets due to non-compliance with accreditation standards.
+This system played a critical role in reducing barriers to trade and enhanced global economic integration by ensuring that once a product, service, or personnel is certified in one country, it could be accepted in another without the need for further testing or certification.

 For more detailed information about IAF’s initiatives, governance, and the benefits of accreditation, please visit their official website.